hiddentao/linear-algebra/README.md

 ## How to use

+Since linear algebra calculations tend to be CPU-intensive it is highly recommended that you run them within a separate thread or process.
+For browsers this means using a [web worker](https://en.wikipedia.org/wiki/Web_worker).
+For node.js there are plenty of [similar solutions](https://www.npmjs.org/search?q=webworker) available.

+### Initialisation

 The examples below assume you are running in node.js.
 The library needs to be initialised once loaded:

 ```javascript